funcionante/makerlab/_docs/developer/Network-installation-guide.md

 This guide explains how an installation of the network components of MakerLab can be accomplished.

-We suggest that this installation be done in a different machine than where the core components are installed and on one with good CPU performance, a lot of storage space and at least two network interfaces (alternatively create two virtual interfaces) and a lot of storage space.
+We suggest that this installation be performed on a different machine than where the core components are installed and on one with good CPU performance, a lot of storage space and at least two network interfaces (alternatively create two virtual interfaces) and a lot of storage space.
 Also, make sure you have